twilson63/whoareyou/readme.md

 use the twitter api to grab the description of each follower and use the Alchemy API to perform natural language processing on each description, to determine a category that this user fits.

-Hopefully, at the end of the experiement it will show a simple way to determine a users major interests.
+Hopefully, at the end of the experiment it will show a simple way to determine a users major interests.

 We will see.